 The Solvency II regulations lay down requirements for the amount of solvency capital through the solvency capital requirement.
 KLP applies a transitional rule to the Solvency II regulations for technical provisions.
-Using this transitional rule, KLP had capital adequacy of 359 per cent at 31.12.2020.
-Even without applying this transitional rule, KLP has capital adequacy of 283 per cent, which is also well over its own target of at least 150 per cent.
+Using this transitional rule, KLP had capital adequacy of 341 per cent at 31.12.2021.
+Even without applying this transitional rule, KLP has capital adequacy of 312 per cent, which is also well above its own target of at least 150 per cent.